NOTE: IF YOU CLICKED ON A LINK, THIS IS AN INCOMPLETE EDITION. GO TO THIS PAGE FOR THE MOST CURRENT PUBLIC EDITION

 This journey isn’t easy.
 I’ve given you what to do, but not much on how to overcome your greatest hurdles.
 The next chapter focuses on how to reach your goals.

-Your Hardest Struggles
+5. Your Hardest, Specific Struggles

 For AS to accept and conform to the HIS, we must face a few battles at the same time.
 There aren’t any simple solutions, but you can overcome most of them with well-focused habits.
 Changing habits is difficult, but the rewards are worth it.

-1. Stimming
+A: Stimming

 Even when you can follow all the rules, you will face sensory overload.
 You’ll have stim reactions.
 Most of them will be unacceptable in public.
 Avoid anything that drags you below that 90% HIS, including barking, yelling or rocking back and forth.